 - When dyed, buff away any excess and condition immediately

 Can you use natural methods of dyeing leather on any leather?

 Whilst most of the natural methods of dyeing leather will work on the majority of leather, vegetable-tanned leather will take the dye the best.
-Vegetable-tanned leather is completely untreated, and therefore it is easier for the dye to adhere to.
+Veg-tanned leather is completely untreated, and therefore it is easier for the dye to adhere to.